What is Online Video Game and Screen Time Addiction?

 The clinician will take a thorough history of the presenting issues and relevant family history.
 Depending on circumstances, the individual and family may be interviewed separately or together.
 At the end of the assessment, the clinician will discuss with the individual/family on the next steps, providing referrals if needed.

-First Stage of Recovery (First 2 months)
+2. First Stage of the Recovery Programme (First 2 months) – Counselling & Treatment

 Goals for this stage of recovery include stabilising the individual, developing a customised addiction treatment plan, and learning coping skills to enable the individual and family to re-design their lifestyle.

-Second Stage of Recovery (3rd month)
+3. Second Stage of the Recovery Programme (3rd month) – Therapy & Rehabilitation Through Support Groups

 For individuals with increased risk factors, the therapist will work with the individual to resolve more deep-seated underlying problems.
 Where appropriate, family therapy is recommended to support the healing process.